loremarti/projects/Introduction.md

 This repository consists primarily of PowerBI dashboards that provides visualations and conducts analysis on data from fictitious companies that resemble the real world analysis.

+Customer Churn Analysis.pbix conducts analysis on a cell phone provider's customers and the churn rate of their  customers.
+The report contains several pages that depicts the landscape of the company's customers and break down the churn rate by demographics, geographic locations, and difference of plan details.
+This analysis allows for the company re-evaluate their services and provide resources to mitigate churn.

 Key Components:
 - Data Cleaning
 - Data Transformation